International Copyright Act of 1891: "National treatment"

-While the United States was refusing any protection for foreign literary works, more and more countries in Europe started adapting the principle of "national treatment".
+While the United States did not extend copyright to foreign literary works, countries in Europe started signing bilateral copyright treaties requiring "national treatment."
 This principle meant that each nation that signed the treaty was obligated to protect works produced by nationals of all other treaty members on the same terms that it protects its own nationals.

-In 1884, academics, writers and diplomats met in Berne, Switzerland, to begin the work to form a multilateral copyright treaty.
+In 1884, academics, writers and diplomats met in Berne, Switzerland, to draft the multilateral copyright treaty eventually known as the Berne Convention.
 This was based on the principle of national treatment together with minimum standards so that a member country would be free to treat the copyrighted work of its own nationals however they chose to, but when it came to the works from other treaty members it would have to obey certain minimum standards.
 The treaty was signed in 1886 but the United States was not one of its founding members.
 American representatives had attended the Berne conference only as observers and it would take another 5 years until the United States took its first step to protect foreign works.

 Effects of the Act

 "The manufacturing clause"

 Ever since the first national copyright law in 1790, the United States had required certain "statutory formalities" to acquire copyright protection.
 These formalities served as a test of an author's intention to claim protection for his or her work.
 The International Copyright Act of 1891 now applied these formalities to foreign publishers as well, but added an extra requirement called the "Manufacturing Clause".

 The Manufacturing Clause required that all copies of foreign literary works should be printed from type set in the United States if they were to have American protection.
 This was an obvious concession to American printers, since they might otherwise have opposed the Act.
-When the International Copyright Act of 1891 was finally passed, foreign authors had to have their works in Washington, D.C. "on or before the day of publication in this or any foreign country."
+When the International Copyright Act of 1891 was finally passed, foreign authors had to have their works in Washington, D.C., "on or before the day of publication in this or any foreign country."
 This too would create a problem, but by the early 1900s British authors were granted American Copyright since it was published abroad thirty days from its deposit in Washington, D.C.
 This would then allow American publishers time to release an authorized edition.